 It is that side of marriage that we see in the disciples in Acts 2.
 The disciples were all hand picked by Christ and were drawn directly by the Father.
 Now the power is given to the disciples as was picked up by Matthew.

 If you go back to Matthew 18:3 you will see that Christ was talking about the Kingdom of Heaven.
 He was telling His disciples about how to get there.
 He talked about saving and going after lost sheep.
 At the end of the conversation He revealed that they already had tremendous power.
 That is the power that they were promised in Matthew 16.
 By Matthew 18 they already had power to decide who was or was not a part of the Church.
-Christ said that he would be in their midst and the only way that he could do that is by the Holy Spirit.
+Christ said that He would be in their midst and the only way that he could do that is by the Holy Spirit.
 Maybe that is what people mean by the Holy Spirit working with others but the change that was taking place inside them was the Holy Spirit.
 Calling people was something that Christ formerly reserved for Himself but He was now shifting the job to His disciples.
 It started in Matthew 4:19 where He promised to make them fishers of men.
 By Matthew 28 Christ now had all power.
-He could now give them full power in His name and that is what he did.
+He could now give them full power in His name and that is what He did.

 Romans 8 says that this tremendous growth could not take place without the Holy Spirit in them.
-It is the only way that we are converted and grow. let us pick up some from verse 4.
+It is the only way that we are converted and grow.
+Let us pick up some from verse 4.